 When will patients get the vaccine?

-At this point, there are limited supplies of the vaccine.
+Now.
 NorthLakes will be vaccinating people using the instructions and vaccines given to us by the Centers for Disease Control and Prevention (CDC) and the State of Wisconsin.
-We are currently vaccinating approved medical patients weekly at our medical sites, but continue to have limited resources.
+We are currently vaccinating approved medical patients weekly at our medical sites.

 We hope you all will consider getting vaccinated.
 Again, it’s the best way to protect ourselves and those we love.
 We encourage you to learn more about the vaccine and watch for vaccine updates on this website.